a-hubbard/vivax_microhap/results/notebooks/relatedness.md

 ability to discriminate between geography pairs versus mean relatedness.

-Based on this figure, we can extend the conclusion from the mean relatedness version to say that Ho Chi Min and Dak O generally have high relatedness with everything else, and Binh Phuoc is relatively isolated.
+Based on this figure, we can extend the conclusion from the mean relatedness version to say that Ho Chi Minh and Dak O generally have high relatedness with everything else, and Binh Phuoc is relatively isolated.

 The patterns evident in this figure do not conform to a simple pattern of isolation-by-distance.
-They might be partially explained by the fact that Ho Chi Min is a large city with lots of travel in and out, but this is not true for Dak O. Further study of the characteristics of these settlements and the patterns of human movement in the area is advisable to help explain these patterns.
+They might be partially explained by the fact that Ho Chi Minh is a large city with lots of travel in and out, but this is not true for Dak O. Further study of the characteristics of these settlements and the patterns of human movement in the area is advisable to help explain these patterns.

 ``` r
 site_rel %>%